 2. Chocolate Milk

-They have quick releasing carbs and are easily digestible – perfect for mid race or pre race fueling.
+They have quick releasing carbs and are easily digestible – perfect for mid-race or pre-race fueling.
 They come with a handy, naturally biodegradable case – perfect for carrying, and easy/ guilt-free to discard.
-Lots of potassium gives you a great source of an important key to electrolyte balance, and hefty amounts of fiber helps with digestion and regularity.
+Lots of potassium gives you a great source of an important key to electrolyte balance, and hefty amounts of fiber help with digestion and regularity.
 What’s not to like?

 Just making sure you were paying attention.
 Actually, it seems axiomatic that water is important, but even if you can’t add some of the more interesting foods into your diet right now, you bet you can add water.
 Some runners are faithfully dividing their weight in pounds by two and drinking that many ounces per day, but most of us aren’t.
 Add one more to the former by heading over to the water fountain right now!